 This expedition will take place over rough but also varied and spectacular terrain, including river crossings, tundra, bogs, scree slopes, steep sided volcanoes at altitudes up to 3600m.
-There may be snowfields at higher altitudes.
+There may be permanent snowfields and ice at higher altitudes.

 The weather in Kamchatka is very unpredictable.
 We will need to be equipped to be comfortable in a temperature ranging from -10 to +20.
 The average temperature is around 12 degrees Celsius but as the peninsular sits between two large bodies of water, the weather is extremely unpredictable!
 You should be prepared for everything from mild weather and mosquitos to whiteouts and torrential rain.

-If you are arriving on the 19 Aug then your transport from the airport to the group accommodation is included.
+If you are arriving on Day 1 then your transport from the airport to the group accommodation is included.
 If you’re arriving earlier and are staying at the group accommodation then an airport pick-up may be available by arrangement with the accommodation.

 Foot.
 For the majority of the expedition we will be travelling by foot.